 Make sure your app name has no double meaning

 Try to give your app a Chinese name and confirm it doesn’t have a double meaning in their culture. you'll surf the web for samples of how some companies tried to rebrand to the Chinese but failed.

 Airbnb may be an example of how brand localization may go the incorrect way.
 Long story short, Chinese people began to ridicule since the Chinese name for Airbnb was very hard to pronounce and it had been related to a “cheap mattress”, a “woman’s body part”, or a “fake clothes brand”.

-Ask local netizens for help
+Ask local Chinese for help

-Finding an honest name for your app is often a difficult job.
+Finding an honest brand name for your app is often a difficult job.
 But you'll always ask an area for help to seek out a reputation, which reflects your business identity and goals.
 In this manner, you'll save yourself from unpleasant misunderstandings.